DataDog/hiring-engineers/answersAasim.md

 * Bonus Question: What is the Anomaly graph displaying?

 >Answer: The anomaly graph is displaying the predictable patterns within the graph.
 Though anomaly detection requires a large amount of data in order to function.
-Also, if we look specifically at the anomalies within the graph for my_metric we can see the gray background which is begining to display the anomalies, but as the data grows the trends could change.
+If we look specifically at the anomalies within the graph for my_metric we can see the gray background which is beginning to display the anomalies, but as the data grows the trends could change.

 ### Level 3 - Monitoring Data